Construction of polar codes for arbitrary discrete memoryless channels: Experimental Results

 Note also that greedy mass merging can be applied to any binary polarizing operation including those described in Sect.~\ref{prelim}.
 We performed a number of experiments using addition modulo $q$, the finite field polarization $G_\gamma,$ and a polarizing operation from \cite{sasoglu4}.
 A selection of results appears in Fig.~\ref{fig1}.
 In Examples 1-3 we construct polar codes for the $q$-ary symmetric channel \eqref{eq:qsc} and the 16 QAM channel, showing the distribution of capacities of the subchannels. {In Examples 4-6 we apply different polarizing transforms to a channel $W$ with inputs ${\mathscr X}=\{0,1\}^3$ and outputs ${\sY}=\{0,1\}^3\cup\{?\ast\ast,?\ast,???\},$ where $*$ can be 0 or 1.
 The transitions are given by

 for all $x_1,x_2\in\{0,1\}$.
 Following \cite{park_barg}, we call $W$ an {\em ordered erasure channel}.
-One can observe that under the addition modulo-q transform \eqref{eq:+q}-\eqref{eq:-q} the channel polarizes to several extremal configurations, while under the transforms given in \eqref{eq:mt}, \eqref{eq:pi} it converges to only two levels.
+One can observe that under the addition modulo-q transform \eqref{eq:+q}--\eqref{eq:-q} the channel polarizes to several extremal configurations, while under the transforms given in \eqref{eq:mt}, \eqref{eq:pi} it converges to only two levels.
 This behavior, predicted by the general results cited in Section \ref{prelim}, supports the claim that the basic algorithm of Sect.~\ref{main} does not depend on (is unaware of) the underlying polarizing transform.
-More details about the experiments are provided in the captions to Fig.~\ref{fig1}.}
+More details about the experiments are provided in the captions to Fig.~\ref{fig1}.} For all our experiments both included here and left out, the rate loss $\Delta (I(W))$ is less than $(1/\mu)^{1/(q-1)}$, let alone less than $n(1/\mu)^{1/(q-1)}.$ This agrees with our claims in Remark \ref{rate_loss} above.

-{It is interesting to observe that the $q$-ary symmetric channel for $q=16$ polarizes to two levels under Ar{\i}kan's transform.
+It is interesting to observe that the $q$-ary symmetric channel for $q=16$ polarizes to two levels under Ar{\i}kan's transform.
 In principle there could be 5 different extremal configurations, and it is a priori unclear that no intermediate levels arise in the limit.
-An attempt to prove this fact was previously made in \cite{sasoglu3}, but no complete proof is known to this date.}
+An attempt to prove this fact was previously made in \cite{sasoglu3}, but no complete proof is known to this date.

-\remove{ We have tested the code construction algorithm of the previous section for a number of communication channels.
-As an outcome of the algorithm, we always obtain the indices of the subchannels that provide the indices of the bits that should be used for transmitting the data (in the case of linear codes, they also give the indices of the basis vectors of the code).
-In our examples we plot the sorted capacities of the subchannels from 1 to $N$, providing an immediate view of the polarization attained.
-Since we are approximating the outcome, we should expect some rate loss compared to the channel capacity.
-We compute the gap to capacity (denoted by $\Delta(I(W))$) and provide it for each of the examples.
-In the limit of $n\to\infty$ we should observe a rectangular-shaped transition from channels with capacity 0 to positive capacity.
-This ideal distribution is plotted in the figures with the dashed line.

-In the examples we use some of many available polarization transforms mentioned above in Section \ref{prelim}.
-This confirms that the algorithm does not discriminate between the transforms (in fact, it does not even know which transform is used).
-We also tried constructing codes for some of the channels introduced in \cite{park_barg} for which Ar{\i}kan's transform is known to yield more than two levels of polarization.
-The resulting codes clearly show the expected multilevel-polarized constructions.

-In our examples, we do not provide results associated with the probability of error (except for Example \ref{binary}.)
-This is because codes having considerable length (such as $n=20$) are needed to present meaningful results for error probability, which would require significant running time in most of our examples. }

-\remove{ We have tested Algorithm \ref{euclid} and Algorithm \ref{euclid2} for various channels having different input alphabet sizes.
-The results show in Fig.~\ref{fig1} are discussed below in this section.
-For all the examples, the symmetric capacities of virtual channels are sorted in ascending order and plotted.
-The dashed lines on the plots correspond to the ideal distribution of capacities as $n$ goes to infinity.
-Unless otherwise stated, Ar{\i}kan's transform is used in each evolution step.}

 Next we give some simulation results to support the conclusions drawn for Algorithm 2.
 We construct polar codes of several block lengths for $q$SC $W$ with $q=4$ and $\epsilon=0.15,$ setting the threshold $\mu=256.$ The capacity of the channel equals $I(W)=1.15242.$